Fastto/NeuralNetwork4J/README.md

-# SimpleNN
+# NN4J
-Simple Implementation of Perceptron on Java
+Simple Implementation of Neural Network on Java